 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-Bills.
-Everyone has them; no one loves paying them.
-From mortgages to car payments to cellphone bills, most of us probably have more monthly payments than we’d prefer.
-And it’s important to stay on top of every single one.
+From mortgages to car payments to cellphone bills, most of us probably have more monthly bills than we’d prefer.

-Because many creditors share your payment information with the three major consumer credit bureaus — TransUnion, Equifax and Experian — falling behind on your bills could negatively affect your credit scores, says Dr. James Philpot, a certified financial planner and associate professor of finance and general business at Missouri State University.
+Because many creditors share your payment information with the three major consumer credit bureaus — Equifax, Experian and TransUnion — falling behind on your bills could negatively affect your credit scores.

 Making late payments could also lead to late fees and penalty (higher) APRs on credit cards.
 Read on for some tips that can help you make your payments on time.